View of Descent into Cave

 Typical summer wait will be 30 minutes or less.
 Wait times may increase on holidays or peak summer weekends.
 Off season tours can be up to 40-45 minutes apart.
 We always put you on the very next available tour, no waiting for tours on a set schedule.

+Tour time can vary depending on the number of people on your tour and other factors including the number of questions and more.
 Please see our tour pages for tour distance, boat ride time, depth, and other tour related information.

 The cave is 56 degrees year round.
 You may appreciate a jacket or long sleeves during the underground boat ride.
 Good walking shoes are recommended.
 However, most anything without high heels should be fine.
 Thong sandals and flip flops are not suitable.